Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Conjugate priors.md

 Mathematically, if the prior  $p(\theta)$ and the likelihood  $p(x | \theta)$  are such that the posterior  $p(\theta | x)$  is in the same family as  $p(\theta)$ , then  $p(\theta)$  is a conjugate prior for  $p(x | \theta)$.

 All these combinations below you can define models for that you can calculate in closed form.
-All other combinations are very hard to calculate and
+All other combinations are very hard to calculate and we probably get combinations like this most often.

 **Self-conjugate**: When the pair of prior and likelihood for the conjugate prior is the same distribution